 The star formation regulation and subsequent quenching presented in Fig. \ref{fig:detachment_example} is a purely mechanical/gravitational process, requiring no internal feedback from AGN.
 The rupture in the cold gas accretion channel is sufficient to stop star formation and, in that sense, can be considered a more fundamental process than internal feedback.
 Subsequent internal feedback from AGN could further prevents gas from entering the galaxy and/or cooling, removing any residual star formation \citep{DiMatteo05,Springel05,Best05}.
 Figure \ref{fig:detachment_example} highlights the key role of primordial filaments in the star forming history of galaxies and the decisive role of the large-scale matter distribution around a galaxy.
-The time when a galaxy {\it detaches} from its primordial filamentary web marks a tuning point in its star formation history.
+The time when a galaxy {\it detaches} from its primordial filamentary web marks a turning point in its star formation history.

-The gas stripping by ram pressure and tidal interactions shown in Fig. \ref{fig:detachment_example} is followed by quenching but it is not the underlying process responsible for ending star formation in the satellite galaxy.
-The actual process that induces quenching is the removal of the feeding filaments connected to the galaxy.
-Without them there is no way to effective accrete cold gas to form stars and the galaxy has to rely on internal reserves.
-This process which we call \textit{Cosmic Web Detachment} (CWD) is fundamentally a starvation process \citep{Peng15} triggered by non-linear interactions between galaxies and other galaxies or their environment.
-In the following sections we describe other non-linear processes that share the same CWD mechanism to trigger star formation quenching.
-In the rest of this paper we use the terms CWD and web detachment interchangeably.
+The gas stripping event by ram pressure and tidal interactions shown in Fig. \ref{fig:detachment_example} is followed by quenching but it is not the fundamental process responsible for ending star formation in the satellite galaxy.
+The actual process that induces quenching is the removal of the feeding filaments (via ram pressure) connected to the galaxy.
+Without them there is no way to effectively accrete cold gas to form stars and the galaxy has to rely on internal reserves.
+This process which we call \textit{Cosmic Web Detachment} (CWD) is fundamentally a starvation process \citep{Peng15} triggered by non-linear interactions between galaxies their environment.